Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization/README.md

 $$\frac{dz}{dt}=xy-\beta_l z,$$

 where $x, y,$ and $z$ are proportional to the rate of convection, the horizontal and vertical temperature variation, respectively, and $\sigma_l, \rho_l,$ and $\beta_l$ are Lorenz system parameters.
 We use forth-order Runge-Kutta method with $dt=0.01$ and choose the parameter values as $\sigma_l=10, \rho_l=8/3$ and $\beta=26$ to generate chaotic trajectories.
-Run `'reservoir.m'` to train the reservoir computer and make predictions, we obtain the following results:
+Run `'reservoir.m'` (or `'reservoir.py'`) to train the reservoir computer and make predictions, we can obtain the following results:

 <p align="center">
 <img src='images/lorenz_prediction.png' width='800'>
 </p>

-As can be seen in the figure above, the reservoir computer gives us a satisfactory performance on both short-term and long-term prediction.
+As can be seen in the figure above, the reservoir computer gave us satisfactory performance on both short-term and long-term prediction.
 Note that the Lorenz system prediction is a relatively simple task so we choose a small network, and choose hyperparameters randomly.

 We use **RMSE** (root-mean-square error) and **DV** (deviation value) to evaluate the performance of short- and long-term prediction, respectively.
 We define the DV calculation as follows: we place a uniform grid in a 2-d subspace with cell size $\Delta=0.05$, count the number of trajectory points in each cell for both the true and predicted attractors in a fixed time interval, and the DV is: